cardano-foundation/CIPs/CIP-0118/README-nested.md

 the sum total of `txfee` values of all the transactions in the batch.
 The per-transaction fee is collected only once for the batch.

-2. Batch is balanced (POV holds) implies that the batch consists of a singleton transaction containing failing scripts.
-This condition allows un-balanced batches with failing scripts (and sufficient collateral, see [Collateral](#collateral)) to still be posted on-chain.
+2. No regular inputs in any transaction are in also included as `corInputs` of the top-level tx

+3. All `txins` and `corInputs` are contained in the UTxO set to which the top-level tx is being applied

+4. `corInputs` in top-level tx point to the same (unordered) list of outputs in the UTxO set as the list given by `spendOuts`

+5. If the batch is not made up of a single transaction with failing scripts, the batch must be balanced (POV holds).
 Both sides of the equation of POV now sum all of what used to be the `produced` and `consumed` values for individual transactions.
-The value spend by `corInputs` is added to the `consumed` side.
+The value spend by `corInputs` is added to the `consumed` side.*

-3. Transaction size (which includes top-level and all sub-transactions) is below max for a single transaction
+6. Transaction size (which includes top-level and all sub-transactions) is below max for a single transaction

-4. All `txins` and `corInputs` are contained in the UTxO set to which the top-level tx is being applied

-5. The sum of the execution units of all transactions in a batch is less than the max for a single transaction
+7. The sum of the execution units of all transactions in a batch is less than the max for a single transaction

-6. No `corInputs` provided are also provided as regular `txins` in any transaction

-7. Check that `txins` in top-level point to `spendOuts` in the UTxO set

-8. The list of IDs of `subTxs` contains the same IDs as in `subTxIds` and no repeating IDs
+8. The list of IDs of `subTxs` contains the same IDs as in `subTxIds`

+9. There are no repeating transaction IDs in `subTxs`

+(*) By not requiring a single transaction with failing scripts to be balanced, we allow Babel services to post on-chain phase-1 valid transactions for which they have already used their resources to check scripts (and found that one or more failed).
+Such transactions will be processed by collecting collateral only, so none of their other actions, including moving assets, will be applied, and therefore will not affect the ledger.

 To construct the batch transaction list, the original transaction prepends the top-level transaction to its `subTx` list.